aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to XLSM" h2="Export XSLFO File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to convert XSLFO to XLSM.

+The process of converting XSLFO to XLSM involves two steps.
+Firstly, by using Aspose.PDF for .NET, developers can export XSLFO to XLSX.
+This component provides a wide range of features that enable developers to manipulate PDF documents in a variety of ways.
+It also provides the ability to export XSLFO to XLSX, which is the first step in the conversion process.

+The second step in the conversion process is to use Aspose.Cells for .NET.
+This component provides a powerful and reliable Spreadsheet Programming API that enables developers to convert XLSX to XLSM.
+It provides a wide range of features that enable developers to manipulate spreadsheets in a variety of ways.
+It also provides the ability to convert XLSX to XLSM, which is the second step in the conversion process.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+By using Aspose.Total for .NET, developers can easily convert XSLFO to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to convert XSLFO to XLSM.
+It provides a two-step process that involves exporting XSLFO to XLSX using Aspose.PDF for .NET, and then converting XLSX to XLSM using Aspose.Cells for .NET.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}